jdferreira/data-processing-book/en/modules/module7.md

         w.writerow(row)
 ```

-7. Let's now select all the enzymes whose id starts with Q and save them to the file `results_2.csv`.
+8. Let's now select all the enzymes whose id starts with Q and save them to the file `results_2.csv`.
 The code recipe is the same, changing only the file name and the query.
-You can use the following query, changing where necessary
+You can use the following query, changing where necessary:
 ```sql
     SELECT ???
 FROM enzymes WHERE ???
 LIKE "Q%"
 ```

-8. Now we will cross the data in the tables.
+9. Now we will cross the data in the tables.
 Duplicate and adapt the same code from the previous step, using the following command SQL to select the enzyme sequences of each pathway, and save the results to `results_3.csv`:
 ```sql
     SELECT paths.name, enzymes.???